erestrep/erestrep.github.io/_positions/m2-sensitivity.md

 * Good knowledge in control theory and robot modeling

-* Good experience using Matlab/Simulink
+* Good experience using Python and Matlab/Simulink

 * Basic knowledge of control and analysis of multi-agent systems is appreciated

-* Previous experience with Python/C++ and ROS2 is appreciated
+* Previous experience with C++ and ROS2 is appreciated

 * Scientific curiosity